Somatropin, E coli derived (By injection)

 Genotropin, Genotropin Miniquick, Humatrope, Norditropin Flexpro, Nutropin AQ NuSpin 10, Nutropin AQ NuSpin 20, Nutropin AQ NuSpin 5, Omnitrope, ZomactonThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to somatropin, benzyl alcohol, or metacresol, or if you have cancer or diabetic retinopathy.
+Do not use it if you had an allergic reaction to somatropin, benzyl alcohol, or metacresol, or if you have cancer, diabetic retinopathy, or acute lung failure.